 The carry cot also features handy pockets at the front where you can store your cell phone, keys or tissues to keep them always within reach.

-Stokke carry cot is sold separately and it comes in more than 10 gorgeous colors (the availability may differ – here you can see which fashions are now in stock and check currently available discounts).
+Stokke carry cot is sold separately and it comes in more than 10 gorgeous colors (the availability may differ – here you can see which fashions are now in stock and check current discounts).

 Keep in mind that Stokke bassinet is not approved for overnight sleep.